 Q: What hygiene and cleaning protocols will be followed?

 A: Children and staff will be required to wash their hands and/or use hand sanitizer:

 - Upon arrival and departure.

 - Before and after eating or toileting.

-- Before coming into the building from outside.
+- Before coming into a building from outside.

 Q: What is the schedule for increased cleaning and disinfection of classrooms and other parts of the campus?

-A: TLS intends to follow cleaning recommendations for schools from the Department of Children, Youth & Families, the CDC and the King County Department of Health.
-Our cleaning service will be on campus daily to perform enhanced cleaning and disinfecting of bathrooms and high touch surfaces in all buildings three times during the school day, with additional cleaning and vacuuming every evening.
-During the school day, TLS faculty will pay careful attention to teaching hygiene practices and maintaining regular cleaning of shared surfaces: e.g., tables and chairs will be wiped down after use and before/after eating.
+A: TLS follows school cleaning recommendations from DCYF, the CDC and the King County Department of Health.
+Our cleaning service will be on campus daily after hours to perform enhanced cleaning services, which will include disinfecting high touch surfaces and areas in all buildings.
+During the school day, TLS faculty and cleaning staff will pay careful attention to cleaning.

 Q: How are classrooms and indoor spaces ventilated?
 Is there additional air filtration?